PEAR: Primitive Enabled Adaptive Relabeling for Boosting Hierarchical Reinforcement Learning: Related Work

-Prior methods~\citep{DBLP:journals/corr/abs-1709-10087,DBLP:journals/corr/abs-1709-10089,DBLP:journals/corr/HesterVPLSPSDOA17} leverage expert demonstrations to improve sample efficiency and accelerate learning, where some methods use imitation learning to bootstrap learning~\citep{pmlr-v80-shiarlis18a,DBLP:journals/corr/abs-1710-05421,doi:10.1177/0278364918784350,kipf2019compile}.
-Some approaches use fixed relabeling~\citep{DBLP:journals/corr/abs-1910-11956} for performing task segmentation.
+Prior methods~\citep{rajeswaran2017learning,nair2017overcoming,hester2017learning} leverage expert demonstrations to improve sample efficiency and accelerate learning, where some methods use imitation learning to bootstrap learning~\citep{Shiarlis2018,Krishnan2017,krishnan2019swirl,kipf2019compile}.
+Some approaches use fixed relabeling~\citep{gupta2019relay} for performing task segmentation.
 However, such approaches may cause unbalanced task split between hierarchical levels.
-In contrast, our approach sidesteps this limitation by adaptively segmenting expert demonstration trajectories according to the current lower primitive.
-Intuitively, this enables balanced task split, thereby avoiding degenerate solutions.
-Recent approaches restrict subgoal space using adjacency constraints~\citep{DBLP:journals/corr/abs-2006-11485}, employ graph based approaches for decoupling task horizon~\citep{lee2022dhrl}, or incorporate imagined subgoals combined with KL-constrained policy iteration scheme~\citep{DBLP:journals/corr/abs-2107-00541}.
-However, such approaches assume additional environment constraints and only work on relatively shorter horizon tasks with limited complexity.~\citep{DBLP:journals/corr/abs-1912-02368} is an inter-level cooperation based approach for generating achievable subgoals, However, the approach requires extensive exploration for selecting good subgoals, whereas our approach rapidly enables effective subgoal generation using primitive enabled adaptive relabeling.
-In order to accelerate RL, recent works firstly learn behavior skill priors~\citep{DBLP:journals/corr/abs-2010-11944,DBLP:journals/corr/abs-2011-10024} from expert data or pre-train policies over a related task, and then fine-tune using RL.
-Such approaches largely depend on policies learnt during pre-training, and are hard to train when the source and target task distributions are dis-similar.
-Other approaches hand-design action primitives~\citep{DBLP:journals/corr/abs-2110-15360,DBLP:journals/corr/abs-2110-03655}, and then predict arguments for selecting from among the primitives.
+In contrast, our approach sidesteps this limitation by properly balancing hierarchical levels using adaptive relabeling.
+Intuitively, we enable balanced task split, thereby avoiding degenerate solutions.
+Recent approaches restrict subgoal space using adjacency constraints~\citep{zhang2020generating}, employ graph based approaches for decoupling task horizon~\citep{lee2022dhrl}, or incorporate imagined subgoals combined with KL-constrained policy iteration scheme~\citep{chane2021goal}.
+However, such approaches assume additional environment constraints and only work on relatively shorter horizon tasks with limited complexity.~\citep{kreidieh2019interlevel} is an inter-level cooperation based approach for generating achievable subgoals, However, the approach requires extensive exploration for selecting good subgoals, whereas our approach rapidly enables effective subgoal generation using primitive enabled adaptive relabeling.
+In order to accelerate \texttt{RL}, recent works firstly learn behavior skill priors~\citep{pertsch2020accelerating,singh2020parrot} from expert data or pre-train policies over a related task, and then fine-tune using \texttt{RL}.
+Such approaches largely depend on policies learnt during pre-training, and are hard to train when the source and target task distributions are dissimilar.
+Other approaches either use bottleneck option discovery~\citep{salter2022mo2} or behavior priors~\citep{salter2022priors,tirumala2022behavior} to discover and embed behaviors from past experience, or directly hand-design action primitives~\citep{dalal2021accelerating,nasiriany2021augmenting}.
 While this simplifies the higher level task, explicitly designing action primitives is tedious for hard tasks, and may lead to sub-optimal predictions.
-Since PEAR learns multi-level policies in parallel, the lower level policies can learn required optimal behavior, thus avoiding the issues with prior approaches.
+Since \texttt{PEAR} learns multi-level policies in parallel, the lower level policies can learn required optimal behavior, thus avoiding the issues with prior approaches.